Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

 \subsubsection{Voltage-based Glitch Attacks}

-Voltage-based glitch attacks manipulate the target device's supply voltage.
-By under- or over-volting this source, or redirecting it to ground to generate brownouts, an attacker can generate single- or multi-bit faults during execution.
-Consequently, the processor can be coerced into corrupting or skipping instructions, including security-critical verification steps.
-These attacks have been used to recover cryptographic key material, skip signature verification checks, and bypass system access control measures.
+Voltage glitches manipulate the target's supply voltage.
+An attacker can generate single- or multi-bit faults by under- or over-volting this source or redirecting it to ground to generate brownouts.
+This can corrupt the contents of memory units or coerce microprocessors into misinterpreting and even skipping program instructions.
+In existing literature, such effects have been used to skip security-critical checks, e.g.\ digital signature verification; bypass system-level access control features; and to recover information about cryptographic key material under execution.

-One of the earliest voltage glitches on a mobile phone SoC was presented by in 2009 by Barenghi et al.~\cite{barenghi2009low} against a reference software RSA implementation on a 32-bit ARM9 CPU (ARM926EJ-S).
-The attack concentrates on energy-intensive load instructions, which were susceptible to execution errors when the device was fed a low supply voltage (underfeeding).
-During the instruction fetch phase, the authors were able to induce faults to change the binary encoding of logical operations (\texttt{AND} to \texttt{EOR}), conditional additions (\texttt{ADDNE} to \texttt{ADDEQ}), and conditional branches (\texttt{BNE} to \texttt{BEQ}).
-Using this, three attacks on OpenSSL 0.9.1i were presented: (1), factoring the RSA modulus when using the Chinese Remainder Theorem (CRT); (2), an e-th root attack to retrieve an input message encrypted under a correct and faulted encryption; and (3), a theoretical attack for recovering the secret key during message signing.
-The instruction swaps occur only a small number of times and \emph{``may be reduced up to a single one in the whole computation of a target algorithm.''} Due to this rate, the key recovery attack was not practical.
-For the first attack, 6.6\%--39\% RSA-CRT computations were faulted of which 3.0\%--39\% were exploitable.
-For the second, 36.42\%--62.77\% of 1000 faulted runs were exploitable.
-We note that the target is a single-core, low-frequency (266 MHz) SoC that can be considered obsolete nowadays.
+One of the first voltage glitches against a mobile phone SoC was presented by Barenghi et al.~\cite{barenghi2009low} (2009), who targeted a reference software RSA implementation on a 32-bit ARM9 CPU (ARM926EJ-S).\footnote{We note that the target is a single-core, low-frequency (266 MHz) SoC, which can be considered obsolete nowadays.} The work exploited errors in energy-intensive load instructions after the target was provided a low supply voltage (underfeeding).
+During instruction fetches, the authors could change the binary encoding of logical operations (\texttt{AND} to \texttt{EOR}), conditional additions (\texttt{ADDNE} to \texttt{ADDEQ}), and conditional branches (\texttt{BNE} to \texttt{BEQ}).
+These errors were used in three attacks against OpenSSL v0.9.1i: 1), for RSA factorisation when using the Chinese remainder theorem (CRT); 2), an e-th root attack for recovering an input message encrypted under a correct and faulted encryption procedure; and 3), a theoretical attack for secret key recovery during message signing.
+For the first, 6.6\%--39\% RSA-CRT computations could be faulted of which 3.0\%--39\% were exploitable, while, for the second, 36.42\%--62.77\% of 1,000 faulted instances were useful.
+The instruction swaps occurred only a small number of times, which \emph{``may be reduced up to a single one in the whole computation of a target algorithm,''} thus rendering the third attack impractical.